Have questions? We have answers!

 What sort of supervision can I expect my camper to have?

 At Camp Henry, all of our campers will receive 24 hour supervision.
-Each Otentik will have up to 7 campers and one counsellor in it meaning even in the middle of the night, there is a YMCA staff member there for your camper!
-During the day, there all of our camp staff will be running programs with our campers.
+Each oTENTik will have up to 7 campers and one counsellor in it meaning even in the middle of the night, there is a YMCA staff member there for your camper!
+During the day, all of our camp staff will be running programs with our campers.
 A counsellor will always be with their group during transition times as well as at meals, programs, and everything else!